 He is the co-founder of i Bugiardini in Rome, with which he performed several shows, including the show "Shhh!" acclaimed by reviewers and audience at Edinburgh Fringe in 2014.

 Simone graduated at Ecole Philippe Gaulier in Paris, where he studied clown and bouffon, and he also trained with renowned theatre practitioners like Carlo Boso, Keith Johnstone, Michael Gellman and Mark Bell.

-He taught mask play workshops at University of Chester, National Taiwan University of Arts, Malaya University in Kuala Lumpur and in several country around the world.
+He taught mask play workshops at University of Chester, National Taiwan University of Arts, Liverpool Institute for Performing Arts (LIPA), Edge Hill University and in several country around the world.
 He is also a mask maker and recently designed and made a set of theatrical masks for Chocolate Theatre in Hong Kong.

 "I really needed to share this event because it is the funniest show I've ever been to in my life and I've seen Ivo Dimchev...
 Every single performance in the show is captivating, brilliant, hilariously timed and if you've from Liverpool you will love certain parts.
 I can't tell you...